Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 GROUND MEAT: If you don’t have ground beef on hand, this tasty recipe would also work fine with ground turkey, ground pork, or ground chicken.

-How to Make This Hamburger Gravy Recipe
+How To Make Hamburger Gravy

 STEP ONE: In a large skillet on medium-high heat, add the lean ground beef, finely chopped yellow onions, garlic powder, salt, and black pepper.
 Cook for 5 to 6 minutes or until the ground beef is browned and no pink remains.